HOW ROBUST IS YOUR EMAIL MARKETING?

-- Add a message to bills or receipts with a link to sign up for monthly emails.
+- Add a message to bills or receipts with instructions for signing up for monthly emails.

 If you’re a PISTN customer, your website system has a monthly email blast built in.
 You can choose your offers once for the whole year and it will take care of itself.

 You can also send additional emails with offers or custom text and images.
 (Call us for a walk-through)